Fort Sam Houston Independent School District

-Fort Sam Houston Independent School District is a public school district based in San Antonio, Texas (United States).
+Fort Sam Houston Independent School District (FSHISD) is a public school district based in San Antonio, Texas (United States).

+The district includes Fort Sam Houston.
+It also takes dependents of people working for the military who live on Fort Sam Houston and Camp Bullis.
+The boundaries of the district include those two properties.

 History

 The district was formed in 1951 and opened for class in September 1952 for the purpose of serving the children of military personnel residing on Fort Sam Houston and Camp Bullis; previously, the children were assigned to surrounding districts.
 Initially only grades 1-6 were offered, but in 1961 construction began on a junior/senior high school to offer secondary education (grades 7-12) on post.
 The 6th grade was later moved to the junior/senior high school and the PK and kindergarten grades later added.

 Eligibility

 Currently, only students whose parents physically reside on either Fort Sam Houston or Camp Bullis have automatic right to attend Fort Sam Houston ISD schools; students whose parents are assigned to either installation, but reside off-post, can be accepted as transfer students, but the parents must provide transportation.